Piazzas in Italy: the best Italian squares to visit

-Piazza IV November, Perugia
+Piazza IV Novembre, Perugia

-Perugia’s Piazza IV November has some impressive monuments including the city’s Gothic cathedral and the 13th century Fontana Maggiore.
-However, come to Perugia in the summertime to really see Piazza IV November at its best.
+Perugia’s Piazza IV Novembre has some impressive monuments including the city’s Gothic cathedral and the 13th century Fontana Maggiore.
+However, come to Perugia in the summertime to really see Piazza IV Novembre at its best.
 The city hosts the annual Umbria Jazz Festival in early July which sees the piazza (and surrounding streets) packed with people enjoying open air concerts, it’s a great time of year to visit Umbria.
 The piazza dates back to Etruscan times and yet it still works brilliantly today as a modern day arena where locals and visitors can enjoy free music from around the world.

 Beneath the Cathedral of San Lorenzo is an excellent archaeological museum which reveals the Etruscan and Roman heritage of the city.
 Visitors can explore these ruins through a kilometre-long tour taking in Etruscan archways and Roman roads dating back some two thousand years.

-Piazza IV November is also famed for the excellent Galleria Nazionale dell’Umbria which houses artworks from the 13th to 18th centuries including local artists Pinturicchio and Perugino.
+Piazza IV Novembre is also famed for the excellent Galleria Nazionale dell’Umbria which houses artworks from the 13th to 18th centuries including local artists Pinturicchio and Perugino.
 The gallery is housed within the Palazzo dei Priori which also contains the rather beautiful Collegio del Cambio.
 If only banks could be decorated like this today: the rooms are covered with vivid frescoes of the four virtues (prudence, courage, temperance and justice) painted by Perugino.

 Piazza del Duomo, Spoleto